deadsmond/HumanShortCode/python/README.md

 Check if a code is valid for the given alphabet and length.

-- code — Code string to verify
+- code: Code string to verify
-- alphabet — Optional alphabet to validate against
+- alphabet: Optional alphabet to validate against
-- length — Maximum code length excluding hyphen
+- length: Maximum code length excluding hyphen

 Returns True if valid, False otherwise.